Alfresco/alfresco-build-tools/docs/README.md

 ### setup-java-build

 [setup-java-build](../.github/actions/setup-java-build/action.yml) performs the setup of required build tools such as Java and Maven.
-Maven settings file can be placed under repository's root as `.ci.settings.xml` or in different place, which path should be provided in variable `maven-settings`.
-If settings file will not be provided, then default setting will be installed.
-Default settings to work properly needs credentials to dependency repository specified in environment variables: `MAVEN_USERNAME` and `MAVEN_PASSWORD`.
+The Maven settings file can either be placed in the repository's root folder as `.ci.settings.xml`, or in a different location.
+In the latter case, the full path to the settings file should be provided via the `maven-settings` input parameter.
+If the Maven settings file is not provided at all, then a default settings file will be installed.
+The default settings file  requires the following environment variables to be appropriately set with valid credentials: `MAVEN_USERNAME` and `MAVEN_PASSWORD`.

 ```yaml
       - name: Setup Java build